 The Fishermen’s Trail is a long-distance hike along the southwestern coast of Portugal.
 In this article, you can read all about this beautiful hiking trail.

 What is the Fishermen’s Trail?

-The Fishermen’s Trail is a long-distance hiking trail in the southwest of Portugal.
-It is 226.5 kilometers long and runs along the coast from São Torpes (in Alentejo) to Lagos (Algarve).
-It basically follows the Costa Vicentina.
+The Fishermen’s Trail is a long-distance hiking trail in the process of Portugal.
+It is 226.5 kilometers (about 141 miles) long and runs along the coast from São Torpes (in Alentejo) to Lagos (Algarve).
 The trail is only accessible on foot and follows the paths used by locals to get to beaches and fishing villages.

 Along the way, you will pass many beautiful beaches (don’t forget to bring your swimwear for a refreshing dive), and you walk through beautiful Portuguese villages filled with white houses.
 In between, you’ll hike through the rugged landscape, along high cliffs with the crashing waves of the Atlantic Ocean.
 The views are spectacular.

-The well-known Condé Nast Traveler magazine named the Fishermen’s Trail as one of the six most beautiful coastal hikes in the world.
+The well-known Condé Nast Traveler magazine considers the Fishermen’s Trail one of the six most beautiful coastal walks in the world.